Co-Founder & Clinician

 A Systems-Level Perspective

-Andrew brings a breadth of experience that extends well beyond the therapy room.
-Over the course of his career, he has contributed clinical and strategic expertise to publicly funded behavioral health initiatives, multi-stakeholder program design, and health systems infrastructure.
+Andrew has contributed clinical and strategic expertise to publicly funded behavioral health initiatives, multi-stakeholder program design, and health systems infrastructure.
 He has managed federally funded research agendas totaling over $2.3 million, spanning projects focused on substance use disorder treatment, integrated primary and behavioral health care, rural health systems, and overdose prevention in underserved communities.

 $2.3M+